In earlier societies, surely there were enough real matter or social needs to generate conflicts.

 Since our desire is mimetic, it is also triangular.

-In other words, there is never a direct line between us and the object of our desire – our desires are copied from models or mediators whose desired objects also become our desired objects.
-But the model or mediator imitated by us can become our rival if we desire the same object he is supposed to possess.
+Our desire is not tied to a particular object.
+It becomes dependent on a model that can direct it towards a specific object.
+In other words, there is never a direct line between us and the object of our desire.
+Our desires are copied from models or mediators.
+Their desired objects also become our desired objects.
+But the model or mediator imitated by us can become our rival.
+This occurs if we desire the same object he is supposed to possess.
 Or other imitators of the same model can compete with us for the same objects.
 The more these models that have become rivals desire the object, the more my desire will increase mimesis.

 Jealousy and envy are inevitably aroused in this mimetic situation.